PenCheckerTeam/PenChecker/README.md

 ## Contact

-To report behaviors, or bug with the tool, you can contact us at :
+To report problems during installation, or bugs with the tool, you can contact us at:
 - alexandre.tornier@oteria.fr
 - matias.dandois@oteria.fr
+- benjamin.di-paola@oteria.fr

 ## Special thanks